Saudi Arabia’s major exports and imports

 2. Pharmaceuticals

 The KSA spent $5.53 billion on pharmaceutical imports in 2018.
 The KSA accounts for 59% of the Middle East’s pharmaceutical imports.
 Their import of pharmaceuticals is expected to grow to $8.5 billion by 2023.
 The KSA can only produce 30% of the pharmaceutical products required by the country locally, and their growing population is one of the reasons for their high need for pharmaceutical imports.
-It is the KSA’s vision to develop their life sciences and pharmaceutical industries by 2030.
+The KSA’s vision is to develop its life sciences and pharmaceutical industries by 2030.

 Saudi Arabia has contributed immensely to supplying crucial oils around the world.